Implementing RabbitMQ🐰, For Point to Point Communication 🚀

 Explanation of Consumer Code

-Connect to the channel, declare the queue (this helps us to ensure that the queue exists).
+Connect to the channel, and declare the queue (this helps us to ensure that the queue exists).
 Subscribe to the channel.
 When a message is received, then perform logic on that message.
 Do not close the connection, as the channel is open for messages to arrive.

 Execution Flow

-1. Now send the execution call from the producer function.
+2. Now send the execution call from the producer function.

-2. The consumer will automatically catch this as the channel is open.
+3. The consumer will automatically catch this as the channel is open.

-Overall communication will look like this, the image should be self explanatory:
+Overall communication will look like this, the image should be self-explanatory.

 This image shows that the message “Hello There” was fired from Application 1.
-This message went to RabbitMQ server.
+This message went to the RabbitMQ server.
 The Application 2 had subscribed through a Received event.
-The message was forwarded from RabbitMQ to Application 2 as part of subscription.
-This Application 2 Channel was open so it was able to receive the message at same time.
+The message was forwarded from RabbitMQ to Application 2 as part of the subscription.
+This Application 2 Channel was open so it was able to receive the message at the same time.

 Similar Articles